-During the year ended December 31, 2018, the Trust incurred \$992 (2017 - \$7,858) in property, asset and project management services and shared legal services (prior to property management internalization) from companies controlled by an officer of the Trust.
-Of the services received approximately \$182 (2017 - \$2,445) has been capitalized to the investment properties and the remaining amounts are included in operating and administrative costs.
+During the year ended December 31, 2018, the Trust incurred \$992 in property, asset and project management services and shared legal services (prior to property management internalization) from companies controlled by an officer of the Trust.
+Of the services received approximately \$182 has been capitalized to the investment properties and the remaining amounts are included in operating and administrative costs.

-(iii) Property Management Internalization
+(ii) Property management internalization

 On February 15, 2018, the REIT entered into an agreement with CLV Group Inc. (the "Property Manager") to internalize the REIT's property management function.
-Upon closing of the transaction, a subsidiary of the REIT acquired the Property Manager's REIT-related property management business for a total consideration of \$37,955 to the Property Manager (3,224,516 Class B LP limited partnership units (exchangeable on a one-for-one basis) at a value of approximately \$9.42 per unit, or \$30,364 and \$7,591 in cash) and \$3,098 in deferred units as retention bonuses to employees being transferred to InterRent (to be matched and vest over a period of up to 5 years in accordance with the Deferred Unit Plan).
+Upon closing of the transaction, a subsidiary of the REIT acquired the Property Manager's REIT-related property management business for a total consideration of \$37,955 to the Property Manager (3,224,516 Class B LP units (exchangeable on a one-for-one basis) at a value of approximately \$9.42 per unit, or \$30,364 and \$7,591 in cash) and \$3,098 in deferred units as retention bonuses to employees being transferred to InterRent (to be matched and vest over a period of up to 5 years in accordance with the Deferred Unit Plan).
 The total consideration, including all future vesting of deferred units, is approximately \$44,151.
 The REIT also incurred approximately \$2,048 in transaction related costs.

-During the year the REIT recorded \$43,993 in property management internalization costs.
+During the year ended December 31, 2018, the REIT recorded \$43,993 in property management internalization costs.
 The remaining \$2,100 relating to the future vesting of the matched portion of the retention bonuses to employees will be expensed over the next 5 years as administrative costs.
+There was no activity during the year ended December 31, 2019.

-(iv) Key management remuneration
+(iii) Key management remuneration